What is the early help offer?

 Promoting recovery and reducing harm from substance use

-• With You – With You offer support to both adults and young people who are worried about drug or alcohol use.
+• With You - With You offer support to both adults and young people who are worried about drug or alcohol use.
 We can help people stop or cut down on what they're using and help with other problems too.
-You don’t have to pay for any of these services and they won’t tell anyone about anything you tell them without your permission
+You don’t have to pay for any of these services and they won’t tell anyone about anything you tell them without your permission.
+You can complete the online referral form for yourself or someone else

 Improved family relationships